IDTLabs/IDTBeyond-Node/README.md

 ## Setup your environment

 1. Make sure above requirements are fulfilled. (see site documentation in links above)
-2. add this module to your project - **npm install idtbeyond-node --save**
+2. add this module to your project - **npm install idtbeyond --save**

 ## Testing